Get That Private Backyard Space and More with an L-Shaped Home

 Take in a serene view of blue skies, the sun behind tall trees, and the landscaped backyard from the windows of this 2-story, 5-bedroom, Country-style home, which might be described as a modified L (Plan #153-1121).

 Problem Solving, Too

 Beyond its visual charm, the L-shape plan resolves some problematic factors related to the property’s location and the family’s specific needs.

-The creation of separate physical zones for social spaces and bedrooms also helps with privacy concerns – and tones down the noise coming from loud music, traffic and other distractions.
+Creating separate physical zones for social spaces and bedrooms also helps with privacy concerns – and tones down the noise coming from loud music, traffic, and other distractions.

 In regions of the country with powerful winds, the L-shape design protects the home by providing shelter against these forces of nature, especially if the right angle of the home is oriented to point into the prevailing wind direction.

 Here’s an illustration of how an L-shaped design protects this 3-bedroom, 2,282-sq.-ft.
 Traditional Farmhouse style home (top) from the elements ensures the privacy of its residents in the backyard.
 The floor plan (bottom) shows that the right rear of the house is completely screened by the master suite/laundry/mudroom wing.
 And orienting the home with the right front corner of the garage pointing into the prevailing winds allows the strongest portion of the structure – the right angle of the L – to face down potentially damaging forces (Plan #142-1180).

 The beauty of L-shaped plans is that they afford builders, designers, and homeowners the flexibility to work with various architectural styles.
 Although Ranch style house plans are the most common design to take up the shape, you can go as traditional or as contemporary as you desire in your home.
 There’s also the option of building a split-level or two-or-more story L-shape design.
 No one is ever boxed into a particular style or size.
 People can even construct something totally different from anything seen before.